shieldproject/shield/docs/getting-started.md

     Director task 13
       Started downloading remote release > Downloading remote release

-Once that\'s complete, you will be able to access your SHIELD deployment, and start configuring your backup jobs via the WebUI or CLI accessable at the IP you specified for SHIELD.
+Once that's complete, you will be able to access your SHIELD deployment, and start configuring your backup jobs via the WebUI or CLI accessable at the IP you specified for SHIELD.